-5. Suberial exposure of BIOL-L3 in 2021
+5. Subaerial exposure of BIOL-L3 in 2021

-Figure S11.
-Lowest elevation exposed for a one-, two- or three-hour interval each day during 2021, based upon a nearby tide gauge, and the elevation of HLS on BIOL-L3.
+Figure S16.
+Lowest elevation exposed for a one-, two-, three- or 3.5-hour interval each day during 2021, based upon the Raffles Lighthouse tide-gauge data, and the elevation of HLS on BIOL-L3.
 Filled circles denote low tides that occurred entirely between sunrise and sunset, while hollow circles represent exposure that occurred partially or wholly before sunrise or after sunset.
-HLS: Mean (dotted line) and two standard deviations (shaded area) of the highest level of survival for the most recent diedown.
-HLS estimated using ring thickness measured from the digital surface model (Figure S9).
+HLS: Mean (dotted line) and two standard deviations (shaded area) of the highest level of survival for the most recent diedown prior to BIOL-L3's first observation in June 2022.
+HLS was estimated using ring thickness measured from the digital surface model (Figure S12) and a field survey of the living outer rim in 2023.